 - Is the ground soft or hard?
 Is rock visible?

-- Is there vegetation which needs to be removed, or which has to be protected?
+- Is there vegetation that needs to be removed, or which has to be protected?

-- Is there surface water present?
-Can ground water be seen in excavations?
+- Is there a surface water present?
+Can groundwater be seen in excavations?

 - Are there existing structures that will impact construction?